 After napkin folding class it was time for a fancy lunch in the main dining room.
 Fancy lunches and dinners have become a real highlight of cruising for us.
-In the early years the kids ordered from the kids menus and we had to bring electronics to keep them entertained.
-Now, the girls are becoming real foodies, and have really enjoyed trying out new things and ordering off of the adult menu sometimes.
+In the early years the kids ordered from the kids menus.
+We used to bring electronics to keep them entertained.
+Now, the girls are becoming real foodies.
+They’ve really enjoyed trying out new things and ordering off of the adult menu sometimes.
 Maddie had a lot of fun coming up with her three course menu -which included lots of favourites from cruising.

 My husband Roland and friend Heather were the waiters and I was the chef for the afternoon.
 It was a lot of fun preparing a kid-friendly, but fancy meal.
 Just like on the ship, you could even order two desserts.

 After lunch our guests headed back to the Sandbar Lounge for karaoke.
-On our last cruise, with great friends of ours, there was family karaoke one night, and our girls were brave enough to give it a try.
+On our last cruise, with great friends of ours, there was family karaoke one night.
+Our girls were brave enough to give it a try.
 It was so much fun, and seemed like the perfect way to end the cruise party.
 Our guests were a little shy, but we still had a lot of fun.

 We had a great time celebrating our girl with her own little cruise.